Here are 10 ways you can get involved and make an impact:

 3. Join the LDCF - By joining us you will become part of a community of believers who are actively seeking to make a difference in public life.
 You will be invited to events and have a range of opportunities to meet others, pray and discuss issues and policy ideas.
 You will also be supporting the LDCF to be a prophetic and visible witness at the heart of the party through the things we do on a day-to-day basis.
 Join here.

-4. Organise or join an LDCF regional group - LDCF are developing a network of regional groups across the UK, who can meet locally to discuss issues.
-If you would like to be part of one of these groups, or even set one up in your area, please contact us.
+4. Organise or join an LDCF regional group - LDCF are developing a network of regional groups across the UK, who can meet locally in person or via Zoom to discuss issues.
+We have two groups being set up, the West Midlands group which is being led by Ian Garrett and Christine Brown and South East led by Olivia Honeyman.
+Their contact details are: [email protected] / [email protected] and [email protected] If you would like to set one up in your area, please contact us.

 5. Help with our exhibition stands - You could volunteer some of your time to help with the LDCF stand at a regional or federal Conference.
 This is a great way to get to know new people and meet existing and prospective LDCF members!

-6. Stand for our Executive Committee - LDCF holds annual elections for the Executive, which is responsible for the strategic direction and planning of LDCF.
+6. Stand for our Executive Committee - LDCF holds elections for the Executive every two years.
+The Executive is responsible for the strategic direction and planning of LDCF.
 You can see who currently holds the Exec positions here.
-The next opportunity for joining the Committee will be in August 2015, in advance of the AGM in September.
+The next opportunity for joining the Committee will be at our AGM on 16th October 2021.
+A ballot for contested places will be held shortly after the AGM.
 Please register your interest at any time by sending an email.

 7. Get involved locally - There are many ways of volunteering through your local party - writing, designing, printing and delivering 'Focus' leaflets; canvassing the opinion of residents to help them with any problems in their local area; supporting candidates, even with practical tasks such as babysitting; fundraising and more.
 Your local party would love to hear from you!
 All help is really appreciated and you can learn new skills and get to know new people along the way.
 If you are not already in touch with your local party reps you can find out who they are by emailing the Membership Team.